siphosethu1998/online-store/README.md

 ## Features
 - User can register and Login
-- User Can add items to cart
+- User Can add items to cart once logged in

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts